- Gemini Office

 NEW: As of February 2014, AAOmega has a new blue CCD.
 This has increased the throughput by an order of ~5% and, more importantly, is cosmetically much cleaner with only 0.04% of the pixels flagged as bad (compared to 0.8% for the old blue CCD).

-NEW: The AAO plans to replace the red CCD in AAOmega during Semester 14B.
-This will provide a significant change in throughput and extend that increase out to ~10,000A.
+NEW: The AAO will replace the red CCD in AAOmega during Semester 14B.
+This will provide a significant increase in throughput as well as extend the throughput out to ~10,000A.

 AAOmega is a dual-beam, bench-mounted spectrograph for the 2dF top end.
 Science Verification results with 2dF can be found in the February 2006 AAO Newsletter, and more information can be found in the AAOmega general pages.

 Applicants can expect that configuring a single field of 392 science fibres and 8 guide fibres will take around 45min (including overheads) depending on the complexity of the field configuration and the number of fibre moves required.

 An alternate dichroic, procured by the WiggleZ team and the AAO, is available to all AAOmega users.
 This dichroic shifts the transition wavelength between the blue and red cameras from 5700 Å to 6700 Å, and allows full wavelength coverage with the 385R grating right out to ~10,000 Å.

 All 2dF MOS applications must pay particular attention to the quality of their astrometry, and should give details about this in their proposal.

 AAOmega users considering the use of Nod & Shuffle techniques should discuss their needs with Sarah Brough prior to submitting their proposal, to ensure that the extra workload for the user, and significant exposure time overheads involved, are commensurate with the improvement in data quality.